The Tuberculosis Hackathon begins with a question: can we make useful predictive models for sub-national tuberculosis (TB) burden in Pakistan?

 In partnership with Pakistan’s National Tuberculosis Control Program, KIT’s Centre for Spatial Epidemiology (CASE) is hosting a virtual hackathon to develop novel approaches to predict TB burden.

 TB prevalence surveys are usually powered to provide national prevalence estimates.
 Yet, these surveys also contain a wealth of sub-national information that could benefit decision makers and populations.
 This hackathon brings together research groups interested in TB modelling to collaborate on a joint modelling exercise to estimate sub-national TB burden in Pakistan in 2018.

 The hackathon began on 20 May and will conclude on 20 August 2019.

 The hackathon: how it works

-- Pakistan’s NTP has kindly agreed to provide their 2010-2011 TB prevalence survey data and other TB data for this hackathon.
+- Pakistan’s NTP provided their 2010-2011 TB prevalence survey data and other TB data for this hackathon.